1st Marine Infantry Regiment: Mobilization of coloniales troupes in 1939–1940

 On May 10, 1940, the 1st Colonial Infantry Regiment was under the command of colonel Fauchon and part of the 3rd Colonial Infantry Division which reinforced the sector of Montmédy.

 The 3rd Colonial Division, général Falvy, consisted of the 1st, 21e, 23e R.I.C and 3e and 203e R.A.C.

 The 3rd Colonial Division disappeared.
 The division immediately engaged the theatre, in the sector of Sun-sur-Meuse, Stenay, Martincourt, Aviot, Breux north of Verdun, at the level of cote 304 and Mort Homme, lieu of harsh combats in 1916–1917, where combats concentrated.
 On June 14, the 1er and 23e RIC were engaged in the ravine which separated cote 304 from Mort Homme.
 At 0630, the cote was crowned, despite a relentless resistance, the armoured contingents crossed the bridge of Bethoncout in direction of Esnes.
 The bridge was blown-up in the evening and redressed in the same night.
 The 1st company of the 1er RIC of captain Bertrand counter-attacked.
 At 17 hours, attacks were ceased.
 At 19 hours, the French Marines (Marsouis) gave their part to other engagements.

 Combats of free France

 The regiment was made compagnon de la Libération, June 28, 1945.

 1945 to present

 The regiment was found in A.F.N from 1952 to 1962.
 Garrisoned in several places, the regiment was part of the 9th Brigade, then 9e DIMa, then 9e BLBMa.

 The regiment was deployed to Lebanon at the corps of the Multinational Force in Lebanon in 1983, then United Nations Interim Force in Lebanon UNIFIL in 1984.

+In 1986 the regiment transitioned to the armored role.

 In July 2009, the regiment joined the 3rd Mechanised Brigade which became designated in March 2014 as 3rd Light Armoured Brigade.

 The regiment has participated in all major operations of the French Army (Lebanon, Bosnia, Kosovo, Chad, Côte d'Ivoire, Central African Republic, Afghanistan).
 In 2010 members of the regiment were deployed in Guadeloupe and Djibouti or in operations in Kosovo and Afghanistan.